Murithi/murithi.github.io/_posts/2017-10-05-scope-in-javascript.md

             console.log(carname); // Mercedes Benz
             //carname is  accessible here
 ```

+In Javascript, if an assignment is made to an undeclared variable, a global variable is declared implicitly.
+This means that that variable becomes a property of the global object when the assignment is executed.

+It's always recommended to always declare variables, regardless of their scope.
+In <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode">strict mode </a>, any assignments to an undeclared variable will throw an error.
 ### Local Scope

 While global scope is useful in programming, it's not always good practise.
+The practice of declaring unnecessary global variables is referred to as polluting the global scope.

 Following the "<a href="https://en.wikipedia.org/wiki/Principle_of_least_privilege" target="_blank">Principle of Least Privilege</a>" in software design, it's always best to apply scope-hiding techniques.
 This entails declaring variables nested inside blocks or functions.
 This creates what we call local scope.

 In Javascript, a locally scoped variable is available only within the function wherein it's defined.
 Variables living here have their scope recreated with every call of the function during runtime.
 The variables remain inaccessible unless reference is within the local scope of the function.